innovationinsoftware/policy-dev/labs/sentinel-policy-testing/index.md

 **What we're doing:**
 We'll run all the test cases for our policy using the Sentinel CLI.

-1. From the `lab6` directory, run:
+1. From the `policy-testing` directory, run:
    ```bash
    sentinel test
    ```